Heritage 2033 delivery plan: 2023–2026

 This is a living delivery plan that will be managed flexibly and will adapt over time to respond to external events and opportunities and as we develop our thinking with our stakeholders and partners.

-Alongside the core delivery of Heritage 2033 and support for the heritage sector, our internal priorities are –
+Alongside the core delivery of Heritage 2033 and support for the heritage sector, underpinning our work and departmental plans is a commitment to –

-Embedding environmental sustainability in our investment and operations:
+Embedding environmental sustainability in our National Lottery investment portfolio and internal operations:

-- long-term goal to reach net zero for our investments and grants (science-based target in line with the 2015 Paris Agreement)
+• reaching net zero by 2050 for our investments and grants (science-based target in line with the 2015 Paris Agreement)

 We report on our environmental impact as part of our Annual Report and Accounts.